Health effects of tobacco: Mouth

-Perhaps the most serious oral condition that can arise is that of oral cancer.
+Perhaps the most serious oral condition caused by smoking (including pipe smoking) is oral cancer.
 However, smoking also increases the risk for various other oral diseases, some almost completely exclusive to tobacco users.
-The National Institutes of Health, through the National Cancer Institute, determined in 1998 that "cigar smoking causes a variety of cancers including cancers of the oral cavity (lip, tongue, mouth, throat), esophagus, larynx, and lung."
-Pipe smoking involves significant health risks, particularly oral cancer.
 Roughly half of periodontitis or inflammation around the teeth cases are attributed to current or former smoking.
 Smokeless tobacco causes gingival recession and white mucosal lesions.
 Up to 90% of periodontitis patients who are not helped by common modes of treatment are smokers.
 Smokers have significantly greater loss of bone height than nonsmokers, and the trend can be extended to pipe smokers to have more bone loss than nonsmokers.

+Smoking traditional cigarettes, e-cigarettes, and heat-not-burn products also affect the salivary cytokine levels needed in immune responses.
+Traditional cigarettes slightly intensify the immune response in long term smokers compared to nonsmokers, with long term smokers showing higher levels of IFN-γ than nonsmokers.
+E-cigarettes and heat-not-burn products, while marketed to be a healthier alternative, have been shown to inhibit immune response function.
+Users of these products show lower levels of salivary cytokines, chemokines, and growth factors that function to keep the immune response strong and active in the mouth.

-Smoking has been proven to be an important factor in the staining of teeth.
+Smoking has been proven to be an important factor in teeth staining.
 Halitosis or bad breath is common among tobacco smokers.
-Tooth loss has been shown to be 2 to 3 times higher in smokers than in non-smokers.
+Tooth loss is 2 to 3 times higher in smokers than in non-smokers.
 In addition, complications may further include leukoplakia, the adherent white plaques or patches on the mucous membranes of the oral cavity, including the tongue.